vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 VMSA information is delivered as a message inside hosted, cloud, and software-as-a-service products where applicable.
 Please check the administrative consoles of those services for further relevant messages and details about this VMSA.
 Additional questions about the service should be answered through the support processes for that service.

-### 38. Do these patches cause "back in time" upgrade issues?
+### 38. Do these patches cause "back-in-time" upgrade issues?

 Yes.
-A “back in time” restriction occurs when a patch updates a product branch that carries a newer build number than the target of a planned upgrade.
-The vSphere 8.0 and 9.0 updates in this advisory block upgrades to VMware Cloud Foundation 9.x, which report a “back in time” error.
+A “back-in-time” restriction occurs when a patch updates a product branch that carries a newer build number than the target of a planned upgrade.
+The vSphere 8.0 and 9.0 updates in this advisory, including those applied to VCF 5.x through asynchronous patching, block upgrades to VMware Cloud Foundation 9.x, which report a “back-in-time” error.
 As has been the case with previous restrictions of this type, upgrade compatibility is reestablished in subsequent releases.

 Organizations that are amidst an upgrade should weigh their options and timelines before applying these updates.
-More information about “back in time” restrictions and the compatibility matrix is available in [KB 67077](https://knowledge.broadcom.com/external/article?legacyId=67077).
+More information about “back-in-time” restrictions and the compatibility matrix is available in [KB 67077](https://knowledge.broadcom.com/external/article?legacyId=67077).

 ### 39. Do I need to patch vCenter before patching ESX?

 The traditional guidance has been to patch vCenter before updating ESX, but those requirements have evolved over the last few major releases.
 It is now often possible to update ESX before you update vCenter, without experiencing problems.
 The key is the [VMware Product Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability) where you can specify "VMware vCenter" at a particular version against "VMware ESX" at another.
 For example, [this chart](https://interopmatrix.broadcom.com/Interoperability?isHidePatch=false&isHideLegacyReleases=true&col=2,20811&row=1,21324) compares vCenter 9.1.0.0100 (a downlevel version) with ESX 9.1.0.0200 (this VMSA's version).
 In this example you can see that they are compatible.

 If you use VMware vSAN, that should be part of the interoperability check as well.
-For example, [I modified my example](https://interopmatrix.broadcom.com/Interoperability?isHidePatch=false&isHideLegacyReleases=true&col=2,20811%261746,21320&row=1,21324) to include vSAN as well.
-In this example it shows as compatible.
+In this case [I modified my query](https://interopmatrix.broadcom.com/Interoperability?isHidePatch=false&isHideLegacyReleases=true&col=2,20811%261746,21320&row=1,21324) to include vSAN as well.
+It shows as compatible.

 While patching strategies are something that organizations must develop for themselves, you might consider the severity of the vulnerabilities, along with the time it takes to apply the updates, when deciding what to do first.
 For example, if you have a substantial fleet of ESX hosts it may be more beneficial to declare an emergency change and update vCenter first, so that you can then patch clusters of hosts in parallel without interruption.
 Conversely, if you won't be able to restart vCenter to update until the weekend, make progress now by beginning the ESX host updates, since they are compatible with the downlevel vCenter.
 Just confirm that the host patching processes are completed or stopped before you patch and restart vCenter.

 ESX Live Patch and vCenter Quick Patch also affect the decisionmaking process.
 In this case, Quick Patch is not available for these vCenter updates, meaning that you will have to use either the traditional vCenter patching method, or the Reduced Downtime Upgrade (RDU) method if you have that configured.
 However, these updates are compatible with ESX Live Patch, which may make updating ESX several orders of magnitude faster, and might be something you can do first or in parallel while you secure a maintenance window.

+### 40. Are these issues ones that were found by AI?

+All of the CVEs disclosed in this advisory are attributable to specific security researchers (you can see the thanks in each of the CVE sections).
+We cannot speak to whether they used AI.

+### 41. Do these patches contain other improvements or fixes?

+Possibly, check the release notes.
+These patches represent the most current versions of the products at the time of the VMSA.
+As noted above, the patches are cumulative and contain all previous updates.
+If you read the release notes you may also see other issues which were resolved, too, where the fix was ready to be made public and could be included in the update.
+When in doubt use the version numbers to guide your decisions.

+### 42. Why is the date of the VMSA different than the date that appears for the update in the VAMI?

+The date in the VAMI is the date the update was compiled and packaged internally, not the date of the advisory.
+Nothing can or should be inferred from the length of time between the two dates.

+### 43. Can I patch to vSphere 8.0U3k and then import the environment as a workload domain into VCF 9.1?

+Yes.
+You will not be able to update the workload domain to 9.1 until the back-in-time restriction is lifted, but it can be imported into VCF to be managed as 8.0U3k.

+### 44. I am waiting on a fix for the Secure Boot certificate expirations.
+Is it safe to apply these updates?

+Yes.
+The Secure Boot and certificate authority expirations described in [KB 423893](https://knowledge.broadcom.com/external/article/423893/secure-boot-certificate-expirations-and.html) are a separate issue from this advisory.
+These updates neither resolve nor affect it, and organizations that are awaiting remediation for it can apply these patches.

+### 45. Why is the vSphere 8.0U3k patch smaller than 8.0U3j if it contains everything in 8.0U3j?

+The difference in size comes from the profiles in each depot, not from the number of fixes each release carries.
+The 8.0U3j depot contains both a "bugfix" profile and a "security-only" profile, so it ships more vSphere Installation Bundles (VIBs) than 8.0U3k, which does not contain multiple profiles.
+8.0U3k contains the full bugfix content of 8.0U3j along with the new security fixes, and it is smaller because it does not carry the redundant security-only profile components.

 ## Change Log